|site search by freefind|

 Slippery elm bark has been used as a food supplement and herbal remedy for many decades.

 The tree is a favorite shade and ornamental tree throughout Canada and the United States.
 The inner bark is the only part used to make essiac, however.

 For the same reasons, salves and ointments containing the prized bark have long been popular for coating well-cleaned minor wounds and burns to protect them from further injury.
 It promotes fast healing of cuts, burns, ulcers and wounds, especially when applied as a poultice.
-In the same manner is can be used for aching joints.
+It can be used as a poultice for aching joints.
 This bark also helps alleviate sore throats.
 It is an ingredient in lozenges sold to soothe throat irritation.
 Since sore throat and cough are often linked, this bark has also been used in cough remedies.
 The herb in warm tea form works well for cough and sore throat too, as does a liquid extract.
 And for the pain of acute bronchitis, there may be no more soothing balm than several cups of the herbal tea to lubricate and protect raw and irritated airways.
 Slippery Elm Bark is known among herbalists for its ability to cleanse, heal, and strengthen the body.